 Using your fingertips or a brush, smooth down any cowlicks, halo frizzies, or sideburns that stick out for a truly refined finish.

 You’re all set!
-Try to keep your styles with box braids in for up to six weeks to give your strands a breather.
+Keep your styles with box braids for up to six weeks to give your strands a breather.
 Otherwise, keep rocking your new on-trend updo!

 Styles with Box Braids: The Bow Bun Updo

-As one of our favorite easy and quick hairstyles, buns can be worn in so many ways, including the creative and girly bow bun updo.
-As another super-cute way to wear your box braids, it’s chic, modern, and on-trend.
-Read on to learn how to get the box bun updo in just under 10 minutes.
+As one of our favorite easy and quick hairstyles, buns can be worn in many ways, including the creative and girly bow bun updo.
+As another super-cute way how to do box braids yourself, it’s chic, modern, and on-trend.
+Read on to learn how to get the box bun updo in under 10 minutes.

 Refresh your braids.

-Before creating your bun, refresh your braids if needed with a dry shampoo.
-Simply spray a few inches away from your roots and massage it in.
+Before creating your bun, refresh your braids if needed with dry shampoo.
+Spray a few inches away from your roots and massage it in.
 Try Dove Refresh+Care Detox & Purify Dry Shampoo.